 SIM free Nokia 5 prices

 In this day and age, the £179.99 RRP of the Nokia 5 is mere peanuts for a smartphone - especially one that's so beautifully designed and runs off the latest iteration of Android.
-If you were to pop in this £3.99pm SIM card from iD, for example, it will leave you just under £50 to pay per year.
+And generally speaking it will cost even less than that, still.
+If you were to pop in a sub-£5 SIM card, for example, it will leave you around £50 to pay per year.

 Considering the Nokia 5's low price, you'll be pleasantly surprised by how premium it feels when you pick it up for the first time.
 That dashing metallic casing confounds all expectations for such a budget handset.
 And when we started using it, we loved how pure the Android Nougat experience was.